Aesop Rock Float: 20 Years Later and Texts with Blockhead

 Artists talking all that game on social media take heed (click right for the full conversation):

 Hope you enjoyed this brief take on Aesop Rock’s Float and text exchange with Blockhead.
-Check out some of our other content, such as the HBCU alumni starting five, as we disrupt all the phony bull shit on the internet.
+Check out some of our other content, such as top 10 inspirational hip hop songs and the HBCU alumni starting five, as we disrupt all the phony bull shit on the internet.
 Keep it authentic and keep it Loud.